eringrand/astropic/README.md

 astropic
 ========

 The goal of `astropic` is to connect R to the NASA APOD API.
 The APOD API supports one image at a time.
-In order to suplly more than that, this package also includes creating time ranges (of less than 1000 days ata time) and some historical data in tibble format.
+In order to supply more than that, this package also includes creating time ranges (of less than 1000 days ata time) and some historical data in tibble format.

 Thanks to Michael W. Kearney, author of [rtweet](http://rtweet.info), for having a robust package based on connecting to an API.
 I didn't know much about APIs when I started this project and looking at his source code helped a ton!